mgcollie/voice2GPT/README.md

 # Setup
 To use this voice assistant, you need an API key for the OpenAI GPT-4 model.
 Store the API key in an environment variable called OPEN_API_KEY.
 You can do this in your shell or terminal before running the script:

+# Usage
 ```bash
 python voice_assistant.py
 ```

 The voice assistant will ask how many tokens you want to use.
+Wait until you see `Listening...` in the terminal.
 Speak your response, and the assistant will transcribe it.

 Next, the voice assistant will ask for your question.
+Wait until you see `Listening...` in the terminal.
 Speak your question, and the assistant will transcribe it and send it to the GPT-4 model.
 The GPT-4 model's response will be converted to speech and played.

 If there is any issue during transcription, the voice assistant will inform you and exit the program.